-Once students have had time to answer the questions, discuss them briefly as a class.
-Then give students time to complete a section summary (you may want to do the first one together) and a prediction for tomorrow's reading.
-Also encourage students to write down all elements of fiction that they encounter in their log book.
+Then give students time to complete a section summary and a prediction for tomorrow's reading.
+Also, encourage students to write down, in their logbook, all elements of fiction that they encounter.

-Finally, give the students some time to work on their Lexicon Study Cards.
+Finally, give the students some time to work on their lexicon study cards.
 You may want to remind students of the fastest way to look up words in the dictionary.
 Also, remind students that there may be more than one definition, so it is important that they find the definition appropriate for context.
 This activity may take 20 minutes.